- The Convention on the Rights of Persons with Disabilities>>

 - Youth in International Development and Foreign Affairs>>

 USICD is proud of the leadership role that the U.S. has played in the international disability rights movement.
 Leaders like USICD President, Dr. Patricia Morrissey, Past President, Marca Bristo, and Board Member, Judith Heumann, have let the world by example and by guiding foreign policy in long and lusterous careers that began in their youth.
 To continue the movement and America's role as a leader, USICD strives to develop the next generation of leaders.

-In 2013, USICD is launching the Youth in International Development and Affiars (YIDA) program, an internship program to inspire youth involvement in international affairs and development careers.
-This program formally engages USICD's goal of incorporating a disability perspective in all foreign affairs issues.
+In 2013, USICD launched the Youth in International Development and Affiars program, an internship program to inspire youth involvement in international affairs and development careers.
+This program formally engaged USICD's goal of incorporating a disability perspective in all foreign affairs issues.
 USICD has applied for program funding for 2019-2021 and hopes to continue supporing youth involvement in international affairs and development careers but also has plans to expand the program to include youth pursuing STEM careers in global companies.

 USICD conducts advocacy, education, and international relations programs.
 All initiatives engage the USICD membership and build bridges with the international disability community.